mlewist/laravel-doorman/readme.md

 ## Migrations

 The other thing that will be published are the migration files.
 Dont forget to run migrate.
-This will create/update tables:
+This will create tables:

 permission_role
 permissions
 roles
 role_user

+It's expected that you already have your user table.

 ## Checking permissions